-Professor: Lieutenant Colonel Walter Priebe (Chair)
+Professor: Lieutenant Colonel Joshua Sullivan (Chair)

 Integral to the curriculum are mandatory leadership laboratories.
 These weekly two-hour experiences provide a dynamic environment in which cadets develop leadership and management skills by planning, organizing, directing, and coordinating exercises.
 Physical fitness is also an important component to the AFROTC training program.
 Students/cadets are expected to meet twice a week (2 hours) to participate in group physical conditioning.

 AERO 1A. and B. Heritage and Values of the United States Air Force